 In 2021, for example, Medicare Part B premiums have risen by 2.7% from last year, more than double the 1.3% Social Security COLA.
 And this isn't just a one-year phenomenon limited to Medicare-related expenses.
 It is estimated that Social Security recipients have lost an alarming 30% of their buying power over the past 20 years, much of that owing to the fact that health care inflation has well outpaced Social Security COLA's.

-Two immediate takeaways from this:
+Three immediate takeaways from this:

 1. Retirees need investments in their portfolios that protect them from inflation.

 2. Retirement projections need to be stress-tested for the possibility of greater-than-expected inflation in retiree living expenses.

 3. Retirees and those planning for retirement should reassess the merits of fixed-rate debt in an inflationary environment.

 About the Author